foxkit-us/supergameherm/doc/platform.rst

 OpenBSD
 =======

-The libcaca and SDL 2 frontends work on amd64.
-Other architectures have not been tested.
+The libcaca and SDL 2 frontends work on 5.6/amd64.
+Other versions and architectures have not been tested.

 *****